 This text will benefit researchers, academics, and educators with an interest in emergency management, student affairs practice and higher education administration, and commemorative literature more broadly.
 Those specifically interested in heritage studies, public history, and American history will also benefit from this book.

 Table of Contents

 1: Introduction to the Memorialization and Commemoration of Campus Crises

 2: Frameworks for Studying, Considering, and Understanding Memorialization

 3: Locating and Designing Campus Memorials for Meaningful Impact

 4: Differing Audiences and Perspectives: Making Meaning of Memorialization

 5: Memorialization as an Enshrinement of Institutional History

 6: Summary Recommendations for Campus-Based Memorialization

 Mahauganee D. Shaw Bonds is a leading scholar and trainer in emergency preparedness, response, and recovery for postsecondary institutions and higher education professionals.
-She was formerly Assistant Professor for Student Affairs in Higher Education (SAHE) at Miami University, USA.
+She works as an independent scholar and consultant, and was formerly Assistant Professor of Student Affairs in Higher Education (SAHE) at Miami University, USA.